LucienHH/bedrock-portal/README.md

   - **ip** - The IP address of the server to redirect players to (required)
   - **port** - The port of the server to redirect players to | default: 19132
   - **joinability** - The joinability of the session  | default: FriendsOfFriends
+  - **updatePresence** - Whether to update the presence of the authenticated account making it appear as if they are playing Minecraft | default: true
   - **world** - The world config to use for the session.
 Changes the session card which is displayed in the Minecraft client. (optional)
 	  - **hostName** - string
 	  - **name** - string